This page about shoes for gout patients was last reviewed, or updated, on 25 March 2014.

 moccasins; any tight-fitting shoes, including narrow toed shoes such as

-chisel toe shoes, and women’s high-heeled shoes.
+chisel toe shoes and winkle pickers; and women’s high-heeled shoes.
 As far as high-heeled

 shoes are concerned, shoes should not be tight-fitting (for the reasons